-8.5 The NPPF seeks to ensure that proposals are prepared with a full understanding of the significance of the heritage asset concerned and avoid, minimise, or mitigate impacts upon heritage assets.
-Using appropriate opportunities to better reveal or to enhance the significance of heritage assets is also encourage.
-Any harmful impacts must then be justified in terms of sustainable development objectives of conserving significance and the need for change.

-- 8.6 The proposal represents the redevelopment of the site to a C2 use comprising the conversion of the Listed Grade II Bushloe House.
+- 8.5 The NPPF seeks to ensure that proposals are prepared with a full understanding of the significance of the heritage asset concerned and avoid, minimise, or mitigate impacts upon heritage assets.
+Using appropriate opportunities to better reveal or to enhance the significance of heritage assets is also encouraged.
+Any harmful impacts must then be justified in terms of sustainable development objectives of conserving significance and the need for change. - 8.6 The proposal represents the redevelopment of the site to a C2 use comprising the conversion of the Listed Grade II Bushloe House.
 The principle of a C2 residential development is considered acceptable at this sustainable location. - 8.7 The previous harm identified by Historic England and the Conservation Officer has been mitigated to some extent by reducing the size, scale and massing of the development.
 The impact of the detailed works required to allow the conversion of the building and the sensitive additions to the main house are considered to cause only a low overall degree of less than substantial harm that would be offset and justified by the benefits that the overall scheme would bring for the viability and vitality of the wider proposals.
-When engaging paragraph 215 of the NPPF the level of harm should be weighed against the public benefits of the proposal, including securing its optimum viable use. - 8.8 In terms of benefits the development would provide 86 care spaces, public benefits in terms of the restoration of the Grade II Listed Building together with the development securing a suitable future for the building; bringing the building back into use with the most importance features being restored/retained and better revealing the significance of the designated asset to a greater number of people such as residents, staff, visitors and others. - 8.9 Furthermore, there is the economic benefit of additional jobs being created to allow for the operation of the care home and the knock on effects for the other industries including construction etc. - 8.10 The design and layout is acceptable in terms of scale, design and appearance and given the identified public benefits, the impact on the designated heritage asset. - 8.11 The development is considered acceptable in terms of residential amenity, highway safety, landscaping, ecology and drainage. - 8.12 The proposal is therefore recommended for approval subject to appropriate conditions, a S106 Agreement to secure the developer contribution of £34,400 to increase access to NHS primary care services and those requested by the Leicestershire Highway Authority to encourage sustainable travel.
+When engaging paragraph 215 of the NPPF the level of harm should be weighed against the public benefits of the proposal, including securing its optimum viable use. - 8.8 In terms of benefits the development would provide 86 care spaces, public benefits in terms of the restoration of the Grade II Listed Building together with the development securing a suitable future for the building; bringing the building back into use with the most important features being restored/retained and better revealing the significance of the designated asset to a greater number of people such as residents, staff, visitors and others. - 8.9 Furthermore, there is the economic benefit of additional jobs being created to allow for the operation of the care home and the knock-on effects for the other industries including construction etc. - 8.10 The design and layout is acceptable in terms of scale, design and appearance and given the identified public benefits, the impact on the designated heritage asset. - 8.11 The development is considered acceptable in terms of residential amenity, highway safety, landscaping, ecology and drainage. - 8.12 The proposal is therefore recommended for approval subject to appropriate conditions, a S106 Agreement to secure the developer contribution of £34,400 to increase access to NHS primary care services and those requested by the Leicestershire Highway Authority to encourage sustainable travel.

-9. Recommendation and Proposed Conditions
+9. Recommendation, Proposed Conditions and Informatives

-9.1 It is recommended that the application be approved subject to the following conditions:

-1. The works to which this consent relates shall be begun before the expiration of three years from the date of this consent.
+- 9.1 It is considered that the proposal should be approved subject to the following conditions and on completion of a S106 Agreement: - 1.
+The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason: To conform with Section 18(1) of the Planning (Listed Buildings and Conservation Areas) Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004.
+Reason: To conform with Section 91 (1) of the Town and Country Planning Act 1990 as amended by Section 51 of the Planning and Compulsory Purchase Act 2004.